babylonhealth/ios-playbook/Cookbook/Technical-Documents/Development-Process.md

 - Every development task that results in a PR must have a Jira ticket
 - The ticket must be assigned to the engineer who is going to work on it.
 The engineer should make sure it has all details and designs attached (if applicable).
-- The ticket will be moved to `In progress` once development is ready to start (this might be automatically done by the bot when branch published, if configured)
+- The ticket will be moved to `In progress` once development is ready to start (this might be automatically done by the bot when the branch is published, if configured)

 ## 2. Get started with development 🛠